towolf/towolf.github.com/docs/PsychGLImageProcessing/kPsychNeedDualWindowOutput.markdown

-Return a flag that you can pass to the 'imagingmode' parameter of [Screen](/docs/Screen)\('OpenWindow'\) in order to request support for output of the same visual stimulus to two different onscreen windows, but with separate post\-processing and output formatting for each window in the builtin imaging pipeline.
+Return a flag that you can pass to the 'imagingmode' parameter of [Screen](/docs/Screen)\('OpenWindow'\) in order to request support for output of the same visual stimulus to two different onscreen windows, but with separate post-processing and output formatting for each window in the builtin imaging pipeline.

 FIXME: More info...